Written CairoVolt Warranty Delivery Within Egypt

 Option 2: Anker 737 PowerCore 140W — For Those Who Prefer Simplicity

-At 4,999 EGP, Anker 737 PowerCore 24K offers 140W with a simpler, more rugged design — without active cooling (since 140W generates less heat than 165W).
+At 4,999 EGP, Anker 737 PowerCore 24K offers 140W with a simpler, more rugged design — with no moving parts, relying entirely on passive cooling.

 Criterion Anker Prime 165W (3,950 EGP) Anker 737 140W (4,999 EGP)

-Max Power 165W (140W per single port) 140W
+Max Power 165W (100W per port) 140W

 Capacity 25,000mAh (92.7Wh) 24,000mAh (86.4Wh)

-Cooling Active fan + Passive Passive only
+Cooling Active Cooling Mode + Passive Passive only

 EGP per Watt 23.9 EGP/W 35.7 EGP/W